Dvorkam/RPG-Engine/README.md

   6. Ninja 1.11 or newer (for linux)

 ## Configure, build, test
-Based on your platform use either following or replace Linux with Win
+Based on your platform use one of the presets
-1. cmake --preset=vcpkgLinux
+- cmake --preset={configurePresets}
+  - vcpkgWin
+  - vcpkgLinux
-2. cmake --build --preset=releaseLinux
+- cmake --build --preset={buildPresets}
+  - debugWin / releaseWin
+  - debugLinux / releaseLinux
-3. ctest --preset=testsLinux
+- ctest --preset={testPresets}
+  -testWin
+  -testLinux
+- cpack --preset={packagePresets}
+  - TGZ
+  - ZIP

 ## Requirements installation (for reference)